|Last updated: 02/09/2014|

 I have the honour to announce that the Second Meeting of the Ad Hoc Open-Ended Working Group to Enhance the Functioning of the Multilateral System of Access and Benefit-Sharing (Working Group) will be held in Geneva, Switzerland, from 9 to 11 December 2014.
 Arrangements are being made to allow delegates and stakeholders to hold regional and inter-regional consultations on 8 December 2014.

 The purpose of this Notification is to invite all interested stakeholders to complete the questionnaire that the Secretariat will take into account in preparing Study 4 for the second meeting of the Ad Hoc Open-ended Working Group to enhance the functioning of the Multilateral System of Access and Benefit-sharing.
-Deadline: 22 August 2014
+New deadline: 4 september 2014

 The purpose of this notification is to invite national focal points and interested stakeholders to complete two questionnaires that the Secretariat will take into account in taking forward the discussion on the further development of the Global Information System on PGRFA.
 The suggested deadline for both questionnaires is 18 August 2014.